fachwerk-dev/create-fachwerk/slides2/slides.md

 To customize the icon, use Tailwind classes.

-> Note that you need to specify both width and height, `w-24 h-24`.
+Nothe that you need to specify both width and height: `h-24 w-24`

 ```
 <Icon id="bx:cloud" class="w-24 h-24 text-gray-400 hover:scale-150 transition" />